nutsbox/cip/README.md

 <li>Compile libtommath first as this is required by libtomcrypt.
 <pre>
 cd lib/libtommath-1.2.0/
-make
+make -f <os_specific_makefile>
-sudo make install
+sudo make install clean
 </pre>
 </li>
 <li>Compile libtomcrypt library
 <pre>
 cd lib/libtomcrypt-1.18.2
-make
+make -f <os_specific_makefile>
 sudo make install
+### For macOS, we copy the generated libtomcrypt.a into lib folder for ease of static compilation
+cp libtomcrypt.a ../.
+make clean
 </pre>
 </li>
 <li>If you want to compile against shared or dynamic library, you need to modify the corresponding makefile to remove static-compilation-related options.